Kurohyou-Studios/R20AutoCode/readme.md

 This section will update with timestamped details about what updates the extension has made.
 This makes it easy to see when you last updated a specific file and to ensure that the extension is properly monitoring your files.
 ##### Sheet Default Settings Button
 This is the original Roll20 button for this and works as described in the wiki.

+#### Test Driven Design Environment

+As of v1.3, the extension provides an environment to run tests on your javascript code.
+This uses the [Mocha framework](https://mochajs.org/) with the [Chai assertion library](https://www.chaijs.com/).
+Both the `expect()` and `.should` chai syntaxes are supported.

+##### Mock Sheetworkers

+The extension provides mock sheetworkers for all sheetworkers listed on the Roll20 sheetworkers wiki page.
+The syntax to use these sheetworkers is the exact same as the actual sheetworkers, but they are run synchronously using a basic object as a representation of the character state instead of the actual firebase database that Roll20 uses.

+The mock versions of several sheetWorkers are simply empty shells at the moment.
+These include `setSectionOrder()`, `setDefaultToken()`, `startRoll()`, and `finishRoll()`;

+##### TDD specific functions and objects

+- Objects
+    - **sheetState:** Object that represents the character that tests are being run on.
+Keys are attribute names.
+Values are attribute values.
+    - **listeners:** Object representing all the listeners that should have been created.
+Populated by using the mock `on()` function.
+    - **sheetHTML:** Stores the HTML representation of the character sheet.
+Used by the extension to populate the default values of the character on page load.
+Note that this html is not manipulated to add the Roll20 specific pieces like the `.repcontainer` divs for repeating sections.
+- Functions
+  - **resetSheetState():** Resets the object representing the sheet state to it's empty value.
+Avoid using unless absolutely necessary.
+  - **resetSheet():** A less destructive version of `resetSheetState()`.
+This resets the sheet's state to the defaults specified in the sheet's html.
+  - **resetListeners():** Clears the record of what listeners have been registered.
+  - **parseRepeatName():** Extracts the section (e.g. `repeating_equipment`), rowID (e.g `-;lkj098J:LKj`), and field name (e.g. `bulk`) from a repeating attribute name.
+  - **trigger():** Function to pseudo trigger sheetworker listeners.
+Takes an event object as described in the [Roll20 wiki](https://wiki.roll20.net/Sheet_Worker_Scripts#Events).

 ### API Sandbox Extension Interfaces
 #### Directory Controls